Benjamin-Blocksom/full-stack-notes/README.md

 Apache Maven is a software management and comprehension tool based on the concept of a project object model (POM).
 It began as an attempt to simplify Java build processes and has the primary goal of allowing a developer to comprehend the complete state of a development effort in the shortest period of time.

+### Default Lifecycle

+    1. Validate
+    2. Compile
+    3. Test-Compile
+    4. Test
+    5. Package
+    6. Integration-test
+    7. Verify
+    8. Install
+    9. Deploy

 ### Dependencies

 A dependency is an artifact that Maven will include as part of the build.
 It is analogous to including the .jar files in your class path for an Eclipse build.

 ### Repositories

 A Maven respository is the directory where all project .jars, library .jars, and plugins are stored.
 The maven local repository is a folder on your machine that gets created when you run any maven command for the first time.
+Its default location is `~/.m2/repository`.

 Official Maven site: https://maven.apache.org/index.html